kcenon/thread_system/docs/FAQ.md

 **A:** Call the `stop()` method on the thread pool, which will wait for all worker threads to finish processing their current jobs before returning.

 ### Q: What happens if a job throws an exception?
 **A:** Jobs should not throw exceptions.
-Instead, they should return errors using the `std::optional<std::string>` or `result_void` return value.
+Instead, they should return errors using the `result_void` (preferred) or `std::optional<std::string>` return value.
 If a job does throw an exception, it will be caught by the worker thread, converted to an error, and logged.

 ### Q: How do I process the results of jobs submitted to a thread pool?
 **A:** There are several approaches: